Elmer Berger (rabbi): Political activism

-In his book The Jewish Dilemma, he also expressed support of the Soviet Union.
-He wrote "..the Jews of the Soviet have enjoyed equality of status and opportunity for only about a quarter of a century.
+In The Jewish Dilemma, Berger also expressed support for the Soviet Union, which he viewed as a model for Jewish emancipation.
+He wrote, “The Jews of the Soviet have enjoyed equality of status and opportunity for only about a quarter of a century.
 They are the most recently emancipated Jews in the world...
-Freedom and integration and emancipation flow now through the veins of the Jews." and that "We have seen Jews free and equal under democracy and communism.
-In respect to Zionism he wrote, "At a single stroke, the Revolution emancipated those very Jews for whom, previously, no solution other than Zionism would be efficacious, according to Zionist spokesmen.
-Soviet Jews no longer had need of Palestine- or any other refuge.
-The level of suffering of Russian Jewry... was gone".
+Freedom and integration and emancipation flow now through the veins of the Jews.”
+Berger contended that the Russian Revolution had eliminated the need for Zionism, stating that Soviet Jews no longer required a refuge.